 - Landing page experience.
 Are the users directed to a page that reflects the intent of the query, and does that page provide a good user experience?

-How does Google weigh each of these factors?
+How does Google weigh each Quality Score factor?

-Google has only recently made Quality Score data available.
-In 2016, after analyzing a large set of Quality Score data exported from the AdWords API, Brad Geddes, founder of AdAlysis, reverse-engineered the formula for the Quality Score surfaces in AdWords accounts.
+Google only recently began exposing the factors of Quality Score to advertisers.
+After analyzing a large set of Quality Score data exported from the AdWords API, Brad Geddes, founder of AdAlysis, reverse-engineered the formula for the Quality Score surfaces in AdWords accounts.
 This is still relevant today in understanding where to focus your attention when optimizing your ads and landing pages.

 - Landing page experience: 39%

 - Ad Relevance: 22%

 This gives us a blueprint for prioritizing paid search optimization efforts aimed at increasing Quality Scores.